Birational motives, I: pure birational motives: Pure birational motives

 \begin{cor} Let $M=\Mot_\sim^\eff(F,A)$.\\ a) The diagram \eqref{eq1.1} induces a commutative diagram of categories and functors

 where the functors with a sign $\sim$ are isomorphisms of categories and the indicated functors are full.\\ *b) If $\car F=0$, all functors are isomorphisms of categories. \end{cor}

-\begin{proof} a) follows from Proposition \ref{p7.1}; b) follows from Hironaka's resolution of singularities (\cf \cite[Lemma 1.7.6 b) and c)]{Birat}).\end{proof}
+\begin{proof} a) follows from Proposition \ref{p7.1}; b) follows from Hironaka's resolution of singularities (\cf \cite[Lemma 1.7.1]{Birat}).\end{proof}

-\begin{rk} Tracking isomorphisms in Diagram \eqref{eq1.2}, one sees that without resolution of singularities we get a priori 4 different categories of ``pure birational motives".
-If $p:\tilde X\to X$ is a birational morphism, then at least $h_\sim^\eff(X)$ is a direct summand of $h_\sim^\eff(\tilde X)$ by Lemma \ref{l7.1}.
+\begin{rk} Tracking isomorphisms in Diagram \eqref{eq1.2}, one sees that without assuming resolution of singularities we get a priori 4 different categories of ``pure birational motives".
+If $p:\tilde X\to X$ is a birational morphism, then at least $h_\sim(X)$ is a direct summand of $h_\sim(\tilde X)$ by Lemma \ref{l7.1}.
 However it is not clear how to prove that the other summand is divisible by $\bL $ without using resolution.
-We shall get by for some special pairs $(A,\sim)$ in characteristic $p$ below, using de Jong's theorem. \end{rk}
+We shall get by for special pairs $(A,\sim)$ in Theorem \ref{l5.1} below, using the alteration theorem of de Jong-Gabber. \end{rk}